-81. DENIED.
-Defendants deny any and all allegations in Paragraph 81 that Hernandez-Trujillo has been unreasonably and unnecessarily restricted or denied access to a telephone in any way that violates her statutory or constitutional rights, including the right to not be subject to unreasonably or unconstitutionally prolonged detention.
-Defendants note that Hernandez-Trujillo is subject to mandatory pre-removal order detention under 8 U.S.C. § 1226(c).
-Defendants further note that Hernandez-Trujillo, through counsel, has declined her right to a custody hearing before an Immigration Judge under Rodriguez v.
-Robbins, 715 F.3d 1127 (9th Cir.
-2013).
-Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 81, and, therefore, deny them.
+- 81. DENIED.
+Defendants deny any and all allegations in Paragraph 81 that Hernandez-Trujillo was unreasonably and unnecessarily restricted or denied access to a telephone while in ICE detention that in any way violated her statutory or constitutional rights, including the right to not be subject to unreasonably or unconstitutionally prolonged detention.
+Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 81, and, therefore, deny them. - 82.
+DENIED in part and ADMITTED in part.
+Defendants deny any and all allegations in Paragraph 81 that Hernandez-Trujillo was unreasonably and unnecessarily restricted or denied access to a telephone while she was in ICE detention that in any way violated her statutory or constitutional rights, including the right to not be subject to unreasonably or unconstitutionally prolonged detention and her right to counsel.
+Defendants admit that Hernandez-Trujillo was transferred from the Sacramento facility to the Yuba facility in April 2013.

-82. DENIED in part and ADMITTED in part.
-Defendants deny any and all allegations in Paragraph 81 that Hernandez-Trujillo has been unreasonably and unnecessarily restricted or denied access to a telephone in any way that violates her statutory or constitutional rights, including the right to not be subject to unreasonably or unconstitutionally prolonged detention and her right to counsel.
+Defendants deny that, while she was in ICE detention, "under Defendants' policies and practices [Hernandez-Trujillo's] attorney [could not] call or schedule a call" with

-Defendants note that Hernandez-Trujillo is subject to mandatory pre-removal order detention under 8 U.S.C. § 1226(c).
-Defendants further note that Hernandez-Trujillo, through counsel, has declined her right to a custody hearing before an Immigration Judge under Rodriguez v.
-Robbins, 715 F.3d 1127 (9th Cir.
-2013).
-Defendants admit that Hernandez-Trujillo was transferred to the Yuba facility in April 2013.
-Defendants deny that "under Defendants' policies and practices [Hernandez-Trujillo's] attorney cannot call or schedule a call" with Hernandez-Trujillo; on a case-by-case basis, the Yuba facility will accommodate requests to permit a scheduled call between a detainee and their counsel.
+Hernandez-Trujillo; on a case-by-case basis, the Yuba facility will accommodate requests to permit a scheduled call between a detainee and their counsel.
 Defendants note that Plaintiffs have failed to identify a single DHS or ICE policy that would allegedly prohibit an attorney from calling or scheduling a call with their client in immigration detention.
 Defendants further admit that the telephone system provided to ICE detainees at the Yuba facility cannot navigate a phone tree.
 Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 82, and, therefore, deny them.